IT2810/it2810-webutvikling-h18-prosjekt-3-12/README.md

 ###### Components:

 *Goal* has been made to be it's own component, with relevant properties and render method.

+Our *ProgressBar* component takes use of the React-Native-Progress/Bar component.
+The component renders a progress bar with desired functionality, described earlier.

 We've chosen to use the react native *FlatList* component to iterate through a list of goals, stored in the GoalScreen screen.
 The FlatList component renders each goal as a list element, calling on the Goal component's render method, with the data stored locally as props.